tronprotocol/tronwallet-adapter/packages/react/react-hooks/README.md

 -   Type: `string`
 -   Default: `tronAdapterName`

 Specified the key used to cache wallet name in `localStorage`.
-When user select a wallet, application will cache the wallet name to localStorage.
+When user select a wallet, applications will cache the wallet name to localStorage.

 ## `useWallet()`